monkoose/neocodeium/README.md

 > [!Warning]
 > Currently, it only works on neovim's nightly build.

-> [!Note]
-> The plugin is beta quality.
-It has not been tested on Windows at all (the code for its support was adopted from [codeium.vim]).
->
-> Please report any issues on the [GitHub repository](https://github.com/monkoose/neocodeium/issues).

 ### 📦 Installation

 Here’s an example for 💤[lazy](https://github.com/folke/lazy.nvim) plugin manager.
 If you're using